 You can check the phantom power of your mic inputs with a voltmeter.

 Some mics will perform at any amount of “acceptable” phantom power (11 V to 48 V).
-Other mics will still perform, but at a hindered capacity, if the full 48 V is not provided.
+Other mics will perform at a lower capacity if the full 48 V is not provided.
 Yet other mics will not perform at all unless receiving the full 48V +/- 4V phantom power.

 DC Bias Voltage